dobuora/grant-framework/applications/EOSsupportio_EOSfinity_OTC_tradingtool.md

   - If so, how is your project different?

- EOS Any Asset Over the counter trading tool: It will be possible to trade any assets.
+It will be possible to trade any assets.

   - If not, are there similar projects in related ecosystems?